azurecitadel/azurecitadel.github.io/guides/citadel.md

 ### 4. Run Jekyll locally

+If you are making a simple one page contribution, such as a landing page that points to your own repository's readme, then you can ignore this section.
+You should be able to use the markdown preview (`CTRL`+`SHIFT`+`V`) to check your content, in which case skip to section 5.

-It is highly recommended to also locally install Jekyll within Bash on Ubuntu
+For more complex contributions, e.g. multi lab workshops, then it is highly recommended to also locally install Jekyll within Bash on Ubuntu so that you can see how your pages will look before committing, pushing up to GitHub and then requesting a pull request.

-* Note that your version of Ruby should be no newer than 2.4
+* Note that your version of Ruby should be no newer than 2.4: `sudo apt install ruby-full`
 * Install [Jekyll](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/) locally

 Once installed then you can run Jekyll as a local process.
 As you make changes then the static HTML files will be regenerated locally and you can view them in the browser.